Have you ever wanted to start a food blog and make money sharing your recipes with people around the world?

 If you’re focusing on some more advanced food niche, then you can take up a particular food in the niche and blog about it for the week (or even month) in details…

-Writing about everything from why the food is eaten, to the condiments, how it’s prepared, why it’s prepared that way, how it’s cooked, served and even how it should be served.
+Writing about everything from health benefits to the recipes, how it’s prepared, why it’s prepared that way, how it’s cooked, and even how it should be served.

-By the time you divide this posts into these sub headings, you would have gotten enough stuff to write about for days or even weeks.
+By the time you divide this posts into these sub headings, you would have gotten enough content to write about for days or even weeks.

-Aim for at least a goal of 500-1000words per blog post.
+Aim for at least a goal of 750-1500 words per blog post.
 It will help in your Search engine optimization purposes.

-Do not focus on text content alone.
-Include lots of photographs and video content in your posts.
-This grabs more attention.
+Don’t focus on text content alone.
+Include lots of images, and video content in your posts.
+This grabs more attention as well as gives your content more context.

 Optimize your content for the search engine with all your important keywords.